foreverfl/vscode/docs/terminal/basics.md

 ![Activating the Launch Profile button will show all detected and manually configured profiles](images/basics/tabs.png)

-Add terminal instances by selecting the **+** icon on the top-right of the **TERMINAL** panel, selecting a profile from the terminal dropdown, or by triggering the `kb(workbench.action.terminal.new)` command.
+Add terminal instances by selecting the **+** icon on the top-right of the **TERMINAL** panel, selecting a profile from the terminal dropdown, or by triggering the `` Ctrl+Shift+` `` command.
 This action creates another entry in the tab list associated with that terminal.

 Remove terminal instances by hovering a tab and selecting the **Trash Can** button, selecting a tab item and pressing `Delete`, using **Terminal: Kill the Active Terminal Instance** command, or via the right-click context menu.